AndyLandy/MakeMP3/README.txt

                 lossless gain chainge to approximately match it to a reference of 89dB sound pressure level.

+    --force     By default, MakeMP3 will not overwrite existing files unless the timestamp on the source cue sheet is newer than that of the output file.
+Using the force option means MakeMP3 will *always* attempt to create a new file, overwriting files if necessary.

     --debug     Prints out lots of debugging information, which is mostly useful for development purposes, but can also be helpful to work out why your cue sheets aren't generating the output you expect.